 About Baby Gates Down

-My total lack of a real “About Me” page until now has prompted numerous (okay, 4) questions about the blog name.
+My total lack of a real “About Me” page until posting this explanation had prompted numerous (okay, 4) questions about the blog name.

 Here’s the origin story.